hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 ...
 ```

-All intermediate files used by each process are kept in the Nextflow work directory (default: `work/`).
-Once an analysis
+All intermediate files used by each process are kept in the Nextflow [work directory](#work-directory).
+Once an analysis has completed this
-has completed this directory can be removed.
+directory can be removed.

 ### Pipeline information